-1.20 In Spring 2012, Aldenham Parish Council decided to explore whether a Neighbourhood Plan for Radlett would be possible.
-This led to talks with Hertsmere Borough Council to agree the level of support it could offer and the geographical scope of the Radlett Plan.
+1.21 In Spring 2012, Aldenham Parish Council decided to explore whether a Neighbourhood Plan for Radlett would be possible.
+This led to talks with Hertsmere Borough Council to agree the level of support it could offer and the geographical scope of the Plan.
+In early 2014 APC formed a small group to start appointing a Steering Group to oversee the production of the Radlett Plan.
+The initial group considered available data such as the 2001 and 2011 census returns which showed Radlett's population growth and changing demographics.